jornverhoeven/adrian/README.md

 ## Risk Rules

+The agents utilize predefined rules to generate an attack graph from the knowledge base, determining when to create risk edges between vertices and their associated probabilities.
+These rules consider various conditions, such as the attributes and existence of nodes, software components, and links within the knowledge base.
+Below is a detailed list of all risk rules used in the experiments.

+For more information on how the risk rules are used, please refer [this short description](/risk-rules.pdf).

 | Name | Rule Type | Pk | Adaptation | Mitigation Probability
 | ---- | --------- | ---- | ---- | --- |
 | Uncertainty | Inward | 0.08 | N.A. |